antoniodegou/web-portfolio-mod1/README.md

 #### Form

 The primary way of contacting Antonio, even though it's a static website with the help of Formspree, is a working form.
+Once the form has valid information (i used required for all fields), I receive an email at my address.

 ![Header](https://raw.githubusercontent.com/antoniodegou/web-portfolio-mod1/main/readme-images/05contact.jpg)